levjj/esverify-theory/README.md

 in order to ensure that checking of verification conditions is deterministic and decidable.

-The file [`src/qi.lean`](src/qi.lean) proves that any proposition `P` that is valid with instantiations `⟪ P ⟫` is also a valid proposition when without quantifier instantiation for all models `σ` for which `P` is closed:
+The file [`src/qi.lean`](src/qi.lean) proves that any proposition `P` that is valid with instantiations `⟪ P ⟫` is also a valid proposition without quantifier instantiation `⦃ P ⦄`:

 ```
-⟪ P ⟫ → ∀σ, closed_subst σ P → σ ⊨ P.to_vc
+⟪ P ⟫ → ⦃ P ⦄
 ```

 The converse is not true.
 There are valid propositions that cannot be confirmed when the